-The tax (5% of the total rental charges) shall be charged by the person receiving the consideration for the lease or rental and collected from the lessee, tenant or customer at the time of payment for the rental.
+The tax, 5% of the total rental charges (this tax will increase to 6 percent effective Jan.
+1, 2018), shall be charged by the person receiving the consideration for the lease or rental and collected from the lessee, tenant or customer at the time of payment for the rental.
 The person collecting the consideration should receive, account for and remit the tax to the Broward County Tourist Development Tax Section.
 Rental records are subject to audit by Broward County Records, Taxes and Treasury Division.

 How often are these taxes remitted?

 In accordance with Florida Statute 212.11, these taxes shall be remitted to the County monthly, quarterly, semi-annually or annually.
 Tax payments are due on the first of the month following the months of collection from tenants or guests, and are considered delinquent if not postmarked by the 20th of that month.
 All owners/dealers must submit a tax return even if no taxes were collected for the month.

 What is the collection allowance?
 Who is entitled to a collection allowance?

 The collection allowance is a 2.5% deduction of tax due (maximum $30.00) intended as compensation for collection of the tax.
 Effective July 1, 2012, in order to receive a collection allowance, you must timely file and pay the tax electronically.
 You will not be entitled to a collection allowance if you file a paper return or pay the tax by cash, check or money order.
 Also, if you file and pay tax electronically but are late, you cannot deduct a collection allowance.

 In accordance with Florida Statute 212.12, if a tax return is delinquent: